Jose Mourinho steering Dele Alli in right direction at career crossroads but Spurs a wreck defensively | FOX Sports Asia

-Alli scored two as Tottenham beat Bournemouth on Saturday.
-While the attacker looked more like his old self, Spurs’ defence were dire
+Dele Alli scored two as Tottenham beat Bournemouth on Saturday.
+While the attacker looked more like his old self, Spurs’ defence were dire.

 There was a time when Dele Alli appeared destined for greatness.